 (Is that how you started?)

 We started out differently.
-Before I joined as CTO, an external service provider took care of the setup.
+In the beginning an external service provider took care of the setup.
 They created and configured an EC2 server and an AWS machine image.
 It was very opaque.
 You didn’t know where the configuration files were, and it was really hard to replicate.

 With Elastic Beanstalk, you can replicate an environment with ease, without risking to mess up the original one, as you have a single configuration file which contains all relevant settings.

-Replicating the existing setup in a second environment was what I did first, once I took over the responsibility for the project.
+Replicating the existing setup in a second environment was what I did first, once I took over the responsibility by myself.
 The production environment was live by then.
-When I started, I already was on board for a bit, but the service provider still took care of the hosting, and I had to work with a codebase which was basically unknown to me.
 Setting up a mirrored system gave me a safe place where I could test things and understand the behaviour of the production system faster.

 Doing so helped me gain a good overview in a relatively short amount of time without having to deploy to the original system and risking disrupting the service.
 I don’t think it would have been possible in that way without Elastic Beanstalk.
 Configuring a server is always a pain.

-If I was a developer at BuzzBird and wanted to deploy - how does the process look like?
+If I were a developer at BuzzBird and wanted to deploy - how does the process look like?
 What steps do I need to take?

 If you’re developing a new feature, you’d need to check out the right Git branch.
 We’re working with feature branches, and each feature branch has an own Elastic Beanstalk config pointing to its own staging environment.
 Feature branches mean: the features are developed in their own branch, and are merged back into the development branch once they’re ready.
 When you’re developing the feature, you can use the Elastic Beanstalk CLI to deploy to the feature staging environment with a single command.